 When you’re an innovator, you’re constantly looking for inspiration.
-A big part of being an innovator is being a researcher—someone with continual learning on their mind.
+A big part of being an innovator is being a researcher—someone with continual learning in their mind.
 A great place for inspiration and information is the podcast realm.
 Here, people are constantly publishing content that revolves around inspiring innovation.
-To jumpstart your thinking, we’ve provided an innovative podcast top-ten list and recommendations of favorite episodes for each to get started with.
+To jumpstart your thinking, we’ve provided a top-ten list of innovation podcasts and recommendations of favorite episodes for each to get started with.

-What It Is: Every episode, IdeaScale interviews one champion of innovation—an innovation manager, an intrapreneur, or a leader of transformation.
+What It Is: In every episode, IdeaScale interviews one champion of innovation—an innovation manager, an intrapreneur, or a leader of a transformation.
 The company asks them about their program: how it’s organized, the challenges they’re having, the best practices they’ve adopted, and examples of results from their efforts.
-It’s a chance for other innovation leaders to obtain real insight into the mechanics of corporate innovation discipline.
+It’s a chance for other innovation leaders to obtain real insight into the mechanics of the corporate innovation discipline.

 Favorite Episode: Princess Auto: From Digital Transformation to Cultural Transformation